-The Company received a tax assessment in September 2009 from the Federal Revenue Office of Brazil in an amount equivalent to approximately \$\mathbb{3}\).
-8 million, translated at the June 30, 2018 spot rate, related to withholding/contributions based on payments to the Company's Members during 2004.
+The Company received a tax assessment in September 2009 from the Federal Revenue Office of Brazil in an amount equivalent to approximately \$1.8 million, translated at the September 30, 2018 spot rate, related to withholding/contributions based on payments to the Company's Members during 2004.
 On December 28, 2010, the Company appealed this tax assessment to the Administrative Council of Tax Appeals (2nd level administrative appeal).
 The Company believes it has meritorious defenses and it has not recognized a loss as the Company does not believe a loss is probable.
 On March 6, 2014, the Company was notified of a similar audit of the 2011 year.
-In January 2016, the Company received a tax assessment for an amount equivalent to approximately \$\mathbb{3}\).
-6 million, translated at the June 30, 2018 spot rate, related to contributions based on payments to the Company's Members during 2011.
+In January 2016, the Company received a tax assessment for an amount equivalent to approximately \$4.4 million, translated at the September 30, 2018 spot rate, related to contributions based on payments to the Company's Members during 2011.
 The Company filed a first level administrative appeal against most of the assessment on February 23, 2016, which was subsequently denied.
-On March 13, 2017, the Company appealed this tax assessment to the Administrative Council of Tax Appeals (2nd level administrative appeal).
+On March 13, 2017, the Company appealed this tax assessment to the Administrative Council of Tax Appeals (second level administrative appeal).
+The Company received a favorable decision from the Administrative Council of Tax Appeals for the 2004 and 2011 cases in September 2018.
+The cases may be appealed by the government.
 The Company has not accrued a loss for the majority of the assessment because the Company does not believe a loss is probable.
 The Company is currently unable to reasonably estimate the amount of the loss that may result from an unfavorable outcome if additional assessments for other periods were to be issued.

 The Company's Brazilian subsidiary pays ICMS-ST taxes on its product purchases, similar to VAT.
-As of June 30, 2018, the Company had \$8.4 million of Brazil ICMS-ST, of which \$2.2 million was within non-current other assets and \$6.2 million was within prepaid expenses and other current assets on its condensed consolidated balance sheet.
+As of September 30, 2018, the Company had \$7.7 million of Brazil ICMS-ST, of which \$2.1 million was within non-current other assets and \$5.6 million was within prepaid expenses and other current assets on its condensed consolidated balance sheet.
 The Company believes it will be able to utilize or recover these ICMS-ST credits in the future.